Bijgewerkt op: 14 jan. 2022

 Many newborns suffer from baby colic and rash in the first months of their lives.
 This is caused by the malfunctioning of the intestinal flora.
 Bowel and skin problems are closely linked.
 The intestinal mucosa plays a crucial role in this.
 If it does not function properly, a baby will suffer from intestinal cramps and rashes.
-In this article you can read more about why probiotics are a good addition to the good bacteria and how it helps well to prevent or prevent colic.
+In this article, you can read more about why probiotics are a good addition to the good bacteria and how it helps to prevent colic.

 What is healthy gut flora?

 The intestinal flora is the name for many types of micro-organisms (bacteria, fungi and yeasts) that occur in the intestines.
 The intestinal flora has good and bad bacteria.
 The good bacteria support digestion and the immune system.
 Good bacteria prevent the bad bacteria from growing and restore the intestinal mucosa: the main barrier against invaders.
 The bad bacteria interfere with digestion and weaken the body through the formation of toxins.
 If the ratio between these two bacteria is in balance, you have a healthy or balanced intestinal flora.

 Before birth, a baby is protected in the womb, which is a sterile environment.
 As long as a baby lives in the womb, a gut flora has not yet formed in a baby.
 There are also no bacteria in the uterus, so the baby is naturally protected from harm.
 Only during and after birth does a child come into contact with all potentially harmful and harmless micro-organisms.
 From this moment on, the intestinal flora starts to form.
 The gut flora works to support the digestion and immune system.
 It is now important that as many good bacteria as possible are present to be able to fight the bad bacteria.
 Often, this is not yet the case.
 As a result, a baby suffers from colic and/or rash.
 Very annoying for the baby and the mother of course.